Mkh23/cti-dashboard/README.md

 pytest --cov=app --cov-report=term-missing
 ```

-`pytest.ini` enforces `--cov-fail-under=70`; with a running Postgres service the suite passes and typically reports coverage in the low 90s.
+`pytest.ini` enforces `--cov-fail-under=70`; with a running Postgres service the suite currently passes at ~85% coverage.
 See [TESTING.md](TESTING.md) for database bootstrap steps and troubleshooting.

 ## Project status snapshot